MaciukasM/VU-hash-function/README.md

 4. The hash seems to be collision resistant as well (see [test #3](#3-Collision-test)).
 5. Lastly, the function somewhat satisfies the 'avalanche effect' requirement (see [test #4](#4-Hash-difference-in-percentage)).

 All in all, it is an effective function that is both collision resistant and showcases some properties of the 'avalanche effect'.
-In terms of speed, it compares pretty well with other functions, although, it goes without saying that these hash functions are way more reliable in terms of security.
+In terms of speed, it compares pretty well with other functions.
+The same can be said in terms of hash difference in hex/binary, as the only function to beat mine was SHA256 (and even then it was close).
+However, I think it goes without saying that trusting my function over other popular functions would be quite stupid, as these hash functions are still surely more reliable.

-Probably the main way of upgrading this function would be to improve the average bit difference between two hashes.
+If I had to say, the main way of upgrading this function would be to improve the average bit difference between two hashes.